Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Abstract

-Classical information-theoretic generalization bounds typically control the generalization gap through KL-based mutual information and therefore rely on boundedness or sub-Gaussian tails via the moment generating function (MGF).
-In many modern pipelines, such as robust learning, RLHF, and stochastic optimization, losses and rewards can be heavy-tailed, and MGFs may not exist, rendering KL-based tools ineffective.
-We develop a tail-dependent information-theoretic framework for sub-Weibull data, where the tail parameter $\theta$ controls the tail heaviness: $\theta=2$ corresponds to sub-Gaussian, $\theta=1$ to sub-exponential, and $0<\theta<1$ to genuinely heavy tails.
+Classical information-theoretic learning bounds typically rely on KL mutual information and moment-generating-function (MGF) arguments, which are well matched to bounded or sub-Gaussian losses but can be ineffective when losses or rewards are heavy-tailed.
+We develop a tail-aware information-theoretic framework for sub-Weibull data, where the tail parameter $\theta$ controls the tail heaviness: $\theta=2$ corresponds to sub-Gaussian, $\theta=1$ to sub-exponential, and $0<\theta<1$ to genuinely heavy tails.
 Our key technical ingredient is a decorrelation lemma that bounds change-of-measure expectations using a shifted-log $f_\theta$-divergence, which admits explicit comparisons to R\'enyi divergence without MGF arguments.
-On the empirical-process side, we establish sharp maximal inequalities and a Dudley-type chaining bound for sub-Weibull processes with tail index $\theta$, with complexity scaling as $\log^{1/\theta}$ and entropy$^{1/\theta}$.
-These tools yield expected and high-probability PAC-Bayes generalization bounds, as well as an information-theoretic chaining inequality based on multiscale R\'enyi mutual information.
-We illustrate the consequences in R\'enyi-regularized RLHF under heavy-tailed rewards and in stochastic gradient Langevin dynamics with heavy-tailed gradient noise.
+On the empirical-process side, we establish sharp maximal inequalities and a Dudley-type chaining bound for sub-Weibull processes, with logarithmic and entropy terms raised to the power $1/\theta$.
+These tools yield tail-adaptive selection bounds and a multiscale information-theoretic Dudley inequality based on shifted-log and R\'enyi mutual information.
+We apply our theory to large language models (LLMs) in the context of reward hacking within reinforcement learning from human feedback (RLHF).
+We show that Rényi-regularized alignment provides finite reward guarantees and ensures that best-of-N policies remain well-controlled, thereby mitigating the catastrophic Goodhart effects where standard KL-regularization fails.
+We illustrate R\'enyi-regularized RLHF by experiments, including controlled heavy-tailed rewards and token-space reward attacks.
+The code is available at \url{https://github.com/NeXAIS/SubW-Alignment}.